LifeSmart – Universal Controller – Spot!

 So, that’s the bridge added!

-Part B – Adding the LifeSmart Spot to HomeKit
+Part B – Adding the LifeSmart Spot to Siri

 What about the LifeSmart Spot?
 Well, you would simply then follow the same instructions for adding the Spot to your LifeSmart account outlined in points 2,3 & 4.
-When the Spot is added, it will automatically appear as a device in the Home app, in much the same way that once you add a Hue Bridge, all the non-Homekit Hue devices will then appear.
-You’ll then have control over the basic functions of the light, like on and off, colour & brightness.
+When the Spot is added, it will automatically appear and you will be able to control by Siri.
+You’ll then have control over the basic functions of the light, like on and off, colour & brightness based on the scene setup on the LifeSmart App

 - Click on the LifeSmart logo at the top of the screen and you’ll see a few options.